panoukos41/NoSQLite/README.md

 > Once you use the connection be very careful on the consequences of switching your `JsonSerializerOptions` object.

 > [!Note]
-> Disposing `NoSQLiteConnection will not close your `sqlite3` db or do anything with it.
-It will just cleanup after itself and it's associated tables and be ready to be discarded.
+> Disposing `NoSQLiteConnection` will not close your `sqlite3` db or do anything with it.
+It will just cleanup it's associated table and statement instances.

 ### Tables